 Members of the MC and BoD hearing a complaint and deciding on the same must sign a nonconflict form to ensure that there can be no allegations of a conflict of interest either from the general public or from within the Association’s Membership.
 Any MC member with an interest in the matter must recuse himself or herself and any Board Member must also be recused.
 A majority vote of the Directors shall be binding if a Director has not voluntarily recused him or herself and there is a question of interest.

 6. NO CLAIM OR RECOURSE

-Subject to the right of appeal as per Paragraph 5.2, in accordance with Paragraph 4.1(m) of the Memorandum of Association and Articles 4.8 and 4.9 of the Articles of Association of the Association no Member shall have any claim whatsoever against the Board of Directors or the Association for any disciplinary action taken against that Member in accordance with these procedures.
+Subject to the right of appeal as per Paragraph 5.2, in accordance with Paragraph 1.1(s) and Article 4.8 of the Articles of Association of the Association no Member shall have any claim whatsoever against the Board of Directors or the Association for any disciplinary action taken against that Member in accordance with these procedures.

 7. DIRECTOR OBLIGATED TO RESIGN

 In accordance with Article 6.8 of the Articles of Association, any Director who is the representative of a Member which is suspended or expelled shall be obligated to resign.
 Failing the Director’s resignation the Board shall remove the Director pursuant to Article 10.5 of the Articles of Association.